robingh42/Wikipedia_pathways/README.md

 - trail: give this a empty list that it can modify
 - paths: a list to add paths to
 Check `pathways.find_paths()` if you need an example of this

+## Testing

+There are not tests for the file `pathways.py` or `Six_Degrees_of_Wiki.py` as those are hard to test and I have found the best tests for those is to run searches and watch the output.

+For `helpers.py` unit test are povided to check conostensy of the output.